mdonkers/slim-prototype/vagrant_files/readme.md

 $ vagrant box add 'debianbox' 'debianbox.box'

-Now your all set to go.
+Now you're all set to go.
 Normally you would need to init the Vagrant box but this is done already.

 To separately run the VM, execute the following commands:
 $ vagrant up
 $ vagrant ssh

+To reload (re-provision) the VM, execute the following command:
+$ vagrant reload